oasis-tcs/openc2-ap-hunt/ap-hunt-v1.0.md

 | 9 | **features** | Features | A set of items such as Action/Target pairs, profiles versions, options that are supported by the Actuator.
 The Target is used with the query Action to determine an Actuator's capabilities |
 | 1036 | **th** | Theat Hunting | Hunts, Huntbooks, Data sources |

-The semantics/ requirements as they pertain to common targets:
-* fill in if we have any

 #### 2.1.2.2 Threat Hunting Targets
 The list of common Targets is extended to include the additional